Normal Immunoglobulin Infusion 10% (Human) with Vorhyaluronidase alfa

 Attach a syringe to a needle/needle-less transfer device.

-Insert needle into the center of the vial stopper.
+Insert needle into the centre of the vial stopper.

 Inject air into the vial and withdraw the full contents of the HY vial(s) into a syringe.